openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Router.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 2.0 Configure new router using open ziti
+# 2.0 Configure new router using OpenZiti

 In this section, we are describing how to setup the Edge Router (pub-er) for our [test network](Services#311-network-diagram-1).